-California’s Proposition 65, also called the Safe Drinking Water and Toxic Enforcement Act, was a California voters approved ballot initiative enacted in 1986 to protect citizens and sources of drinking water from harmful chemicals.
+California’s Proposition 65, also called the Safe Drinking Water and Toxic Enforcement Act was a California voter-approved ballot initiative enacted in 1986 to protect citizens and sources of drinking water from harmful chemicals.

 What are the requirements of Proposition 65?